 California Bill Focuses on PFAS in Cookware

-California’s AB 1200 would establish labeling requirements cookware that contains chemicals designated on the state’s Green Chemistry list of chemicals of concern.
-As of January 1, 2023, manufacturers of cookware containing such chemicals would be required to post on the internet the listed chemicals contained in their cookware products and link to the authoritative lists for the relevant substances.
-As of January 1, 2024, cookware would be required to include listed chemicals on the product label, and provide an internet link and toll-free number where consumers can obtain more information on the chemicals.
-In addition, as of January 1, 2024, it would prohibit cookware manufacturers from claiming that cookware is free of any specific chemical on the list if the chemical belongs to the same chemical group or class of chemicals that are listed.
+California’s AB 1200 bans PFAS in paper-based food packaging (source).
+In addition, AB 1200 will also require disclosure for use of toxic chemicals in cookware As of January 1, 2023, manufacturers of cookware containing such chemicals will be required to post on the internet the listed chemicals contained in their cookware products and link to the authoritative lists for the relevant substances.
+As of January 1, 2024, cookware will be required to include listed chemicals on the product label, and provide an internet link and toll-free number where consumers can obtain more information on the chemicals.
+In addition, as of January 1, 2024, the law will prohibit cookware manufacturers from claiming that cookware is free of any specific chemical on the list if the chemical belongs to the same chemical group or class of chemicals that are listed.
 All PFAS chemicals are candidate chemicals under California’s Green Chemistry program.